 - U.S. Navy Wounded Warrior (NWW) is the Navy’s sole organization for coordinating the non-medical care of seriously wounded, ill, and injured sailors and coast guardsmen and for providing resources and support to their families.
 Through proactive leadership, the program provides individually-tailored assistance designed to optimize the success of the wounded warriors’ recovery, rehabilitation, and reintegration activities.

-- U.S. Air Force Wounded Warrior (AFW2) Program works together with the Air Force Survivor Assistance Program, Airman & Family Readiness Centers, and the Air Force Medical Service to provide concentrated non-medical care and support for seriously or very seriously wounded, ill, and injured airmen and guardians, as well as their caregivers and their families, as they recover and transition back to duty or into civilian life.
-The Air Force defines a wounded warrior as “any airman or guardian who is seriously wounded, ill, or injured that may require a Medical Evaluation Board/Physical Evaluation Board to determine fitness for duty.”
+- U.S. Air Force Wounded Warrior (AFW2) Program (Air Force and Space Force) works together with the Military & Family Readiness Centers and the Air Force Medical Service to provide concentrated non-medical care and support for seriously or very seriously wounded, ill, and injured airmen and guardians, as well as their caregivers and their families, as they recover and transition back to duty or into civilian life.
+The Department of the Air Force defines a wounded warrior as “any airman or guardian who is seriously wounded, ill, or injured that may require a Medical Evaluation Board/Physical Evaluation Board to determine fitness for duty.”

 - U.S. Marine Corps Wounded Warrior Regiment (USMC_WWR) provides leadership and ensures compliance with laws and Department of Defense (DOD) regulations related to the support, recovery, and non-medical care of combat and non-combat wounded, ill, and injured Marines, sailors attached to Marine units, and their family members in order to maximize their recovery as they return to duty or transition to civilian life.